When Night Is Bright as Day

 He dipped his head with a barely audible "thank you, Your Grace" and was off at once.

-“It must have been an act of intimidation,” she summarised, “just as likely committed by a serf insurgent as by a Clubs partisan.
+Follow it did—a long list of theories, as Florian had said could be created, but with no irrefutable conclusions.
+“It almost certainly was an act of intimidation,” Carana summarised, “just as likely committed by a serf insurgent as by a Clubs partisan.
 An enemy to the Duchy, either way.
 They must want to frighten you into submission.”

 “My recommendation is that you send several guard parties to comb the Duchy for the perpetrator of the crime.”

 She grimaced.
-“Is it a good idea to send guards parties after someone who clearly has the means to destroy entire buildings with unknown methods?”
+“Is it a good idea to send guards parties after an unknown perpetrator who clearly has the means to destroy entire buildings with unknown methods?”

-“Well, then,” Carana tried not to look flustered, “we ought to send requests for foreign specialists from neighbouring domains.”
+“Well, then,” Carana pinched her lips together and drew in a sharp breath.
+“We ought to send requests for foreign specialists from neighbouring domains.”

-“I’d really rather not involve other domains in this,” Orobelle muttered.
+“I’d really rather not involve other domains in this.”

-“But you must take action.
-The people are clamouring for an answer, and their unrest will soon turn to disloyalty—”
+“You must take action.
+The people are clamouring for an answer, and their unrest will soon turn—”

 “Do not tell me what to do, Ten!”